 Postpartum recovery is a hectic time when many changes are going on in your body and in your environment.
 To help you heal faster and more efficiently so you can enjoy the wonderful moments of life with your new baby, the team at Triggered Physical Therapy offers customized postpartum recovery programs.
 Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, specialize in caring for your postpartum recovery needs and use physical therapy techniques to relieve your discomfort and help you heal faster.
-Call the Arlington, Texas, office or book a consultation online to learn more about postpartum recovery today.
+Call the Arlington and Ft.
+Worth, Texas, office or book a consultation online to learn more about postpartum recovery today.

 Postpartum describes the first six weeks after childbirth when your body recovers from labor and delivery.
 These events can cause a change in your bladder function, as well as the anatomy of your pelvic cavity, your vagina, and the surrounding organs.